milanwiedemann/lcsm/README.md

 ## Overview of the functions

-The `LCSM` package contains the following functions that can be categorised into:
+The `lcsm` package contains the following functions that can be categorised into:

 1. Functions to specify [lavaan](http://lavaan.ugent.be/) syntax for models:
   - `specify_uni_lcsm()` to write syntax for univariate LCSM